perfino Help

 Averaging multiple samples

 The time line at the bottom shows all available samples.
 Note that samples are not kept indefinitely due to their high storage space requirements.
 The retention threshold can be configured in the general settings.
-By clicking and dragging a range in the time line, you chose the samples to be averaged.
+By clicking and dragging a range in the timeline, you choose the samples to be averaged.
 The total selected number of samples is shown at the top.

 Just like for the single samples, you can switch between call tree, hot spots and available probe hots.